How to Undo Last Git Commit

 Reverting a Range of Commits

-If you want to undo a range of commits, you can do so by specifying the range when using the git revert command.
+If you want to undo a range of commits, you can specify the range using the git revert command.
 For example:

 git revert HEAD~3..HEAD